UlyssesDB/open-weather-app/README.md

 If I were to continue development of this project, I would look into:

 - refining the user interface (specifically the map cards, favorites list, detailed view, and temperature toggle switch container)
-- resolving some minor bugs (for example, when a map location is selected, and the temperature toggle is clicked, the temperature on the card does not update as expected)
 - implementing end user login functionality
 - implementing a database
 - more robust handling of caching / cookies
 - resolve some issues in the code highlighted by the linter (that are not currently affecting functionality)
 - make the app mobile-first in order that it can be used on mobile web browsers
-- if this application were to be deployed in production it would likely require a backend server from which the API calls would be made and the API keys stored
+- if this application were to be deployed in production it would require a backend server from which the API calls would be made and the API keys stored

 ## INSTRUCTIONS